Retropex/custom-ocean.xyz-dashboard/README.md

   `bitcoin.mp3`, `bitcoin1.mp3` and `bitcoin2.mp3`.
 Playback position persists between page loads.
 Place the files in `static/audio/`.
 The Docker configuration mounts this directory automatically.
 Hover the speaker icon to reveal a vertical volume slider.
 Tracks now crossfade seamlessly with a 2 second overlap and when switching themes.
+  Add an optional `block.mp3` file in the same directory to play a short sound whenever a new block is found.

 ### DeepSea Theme
 - **Underwater Effects**: Light rays and digital noise create an immersive experience.